 Links are to the trailers.

-The Chopstick Brothers are a two-person band and which comprises of Wang Taili and Xiao Yang.
+The Chopstick Brothers are a two-person band comprising of Wang Taili and Xiao Yang.
 Xiao Yang is also a writer/director/actor and Wang Taili is also an actor.
-Both of them have a great quality sense of humor, which comes through quite well in their music videos and short films.
+Both of them have a quality senses of humor, which comes through quite well in their music videos and short films.

 Crouching Tiger, Hidden Dragon is Ang Lee’s film about warriors in the north of China.
-This film was nominated for best picture at the Oscars in 2000 as many people know, only to loose to American Beauty (which is understandable because it’s hard to count any movies that are better than American Beauty).
+This film was nominated for best picture at the Oscars in 2000 as many people know, only to loose to American Beauty, also an amazing film, and one of my favorites.